-outlet installation replacement schedule
+Outlet installation replacement schedule

 Electrical

-The answer to 'outlet installation replacement schedule' is that electrical outlets should be inspected and replaced every 10-15 years on average.
-Outlets can wear out over time due to constant use, exposure to heat, and other factors.
-Replacing outlets on a regular schedule helps ensure they remain safe and functional for your home.
+The answer to 'outlet installation replacement schedule' is that most electrical outlets should be replaced every 10-15 years, or sooner if they show signs of wear and tear.
+Outlets are one of the most common electrical components in a home, and they can become damaged or worn out over time due to regular use and exposure to elements like dust and moisture.
+Replacing outlets on a regular schedule helps ensure they are functioning safely and efficiently.

 Step-by-Step Guide